VincentChalnot/SidusEAVModelBundle/Documentation/IDEAutocomplete.md

 #### Install

-In your config_dev.yml, add this line at the begining:
+In your config_dev.yml, add this line at the beginning:

 ```yml
 imports: